-How to diagnose: An anxious dog will pant, pace, dig, shiver, destroy furniture, bark or howl when the owner isn’t home or in the same room.
+How to diagnose: An anxious dog will pant, pace, dig, shiver, destroy furniture, bark, or howl when the owner isn’t home or in the same room.

-Is it serious: As a dog gets older, he may start experiencing separation anxiety.
+Is it serious: As a dog gets older, they may start experiencing separation anxiety.
 Whilst this can be seen in dogs of any age, early doggy dementia and a reduction in the senses can worsen it in old dogs.
 Separation anxiety can cause your dog distress, so it’s something worth dealing with.

 If the barking happens during specific activities, then it could be due to frustration at not being able to complete certain tasks.

 How to diagnose: Your dog barks in specific scenarios where he struggles with an activity.
-For example, if your dog barks at the foot of the stairs, he might be frustrated at not being able to climb them.
+For example, if your dog barks at the foot of the stairs, they might be frustrated at not being able to climb them.

 Is it serious: As long as the cause of the frustration is normal and age-related, there is nothing to worry about.

 How to treat: Help your dog by making the activities he’s having trouble with easier for his aging body.
-If that’s not possible, you should distract him from the cause of frustration and redirect him to another activity.
+If that’s not possible, you should distract them from the cause of frustration and redirect him to another activity.